Canada's Imperial reducing contractor workforce at Kearl oil sands project

-Feb 27 (Reuters) - Canada's Imperial Oil IMO.TO is reducing the number of contractors working at its Kearl oil sands site in northern Alberta in order to cut operating costs at the project, a company spokeswoman said on Monday.
+Feb 27 (Reuters) - Canada's Imperial Oil Ltd IMO.TO is reducing the number of contractors working at its Kearl oil sands site in northern Alberta as part of measures to cut operating costs at the project, a company spokeswoman said on Monday.

-Imperial is deferring some non-critical work or moving it off site, spokeswoman Lisa Schmidt said, without specifying how many contractors have been impacted.
+Imperial is deferring some non-critical work or moving it off site, spokeswoman Lisa Schmidt said, adding the company has not laid off any employees.

+There is no impact on oil production at Kearl, a 240,000 barrel-per-day bitumen mining project that has been operating since 2013.

+Schmidt declined to say how many people would be impacted but said Imperial is trying to maintain an average of 2,000 people on site at Kearl and the company is currently above that level.

 ((nia.williams@thomsonreuters.com; +1 403 531 1624; Reuters Messaging: nia.williams.thomsonreuters.com@reuters.net))